Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 One of the primary local government responsibilities is road infrastructure.
 For years the Dayton budget only included $250k per year for roads.
 Everybody knew that wasn't enough and should be around $600k to $800k.
 The 2020 budget finally moved that to $800k (though they also included a massive amount of other spending along with the new Franchise tax).

 So we finally had a more responsible amount targeting roads.
 Except... an election got in the way.
-The members on that council that controled the budget were clearly favoring another member for mayor and at the last budget meeting decided to slash the money going to roads to $200k to bring the tax rate down.
+The members on that council that controlled the budget were clearly favoring another member for mayor and at the last budget meeting decided to slash the money going to roads to $200k to bring the tax rate down.
 In my opinion that was done to give my opponent something to campaign on and was completely irresponsible.
-I voted for that budget (because it hit my overall target) but I made it clear at that meeting I thought it was clearly a ploy.
+I voted for that budget (because it hit my overall target) but I made it clear at that meeting I thought it was clearly irresponsible.

 Dayton Parkway